cdslaborg/paramonte/QUICKSTART.md

         install.bat --lang fortran
         ```

-    See the relevant installation instructions in [install.bat.md](./install.bat.md).
+    See more on the relevant installation instructions in [install.bat.md](./install.bat.md).

 5. Using a Unix `Bash` terminal, type,
     +   For the ParaMonte C library build,